danjperron/A2D_PIC_RPI/README.md

     - RpiA2D.png      This is the schematic on how to connect on cpu.
     - RpiA2D_2.png    This is the schematic on how to connect multiple cpus.

+    Programmer

+    - RpiPgm.png      This is the schematic on how to connect the cpu to program it.
+    - burnLVP.py      This is the application in python to program the cpu with the Raspberry Pi.

    license